 The Academic Committee aims to enable and empower learning for every student while nurturing a culture of community and peer-mentorship in our school.
-Our programs include:
+Our programmes include:

-Mock OSCEs: A student-led initiative where seniors organise mock OSCEs for their juniors, this programme provides a chance for students to practice their clinical skills, while also giving seniors an opportunity to teach.
+• Mock OSCEs: A student-led initiative where seniors organise mock OSCEs for their juniors.
+This programme helps students practice and familiarise themselves with the format and demands of the OSCEs, while also giving seniors an opportunity to teach.

 For more information, please contact us at firstname.lastname@example.org